 - You need to complete the steps designated by the YCDO, AODHRI and/or Yale Health within the agreed-upon timeframe.
 If you do not, the Undergraduate Regulations on alcohol will apply and you will be subject to disciplinary action for the alcohol violations.

 This policy has emerged from a collaboration of students, administrators, and advisers.
-To see more details about the policy, see the FAQ section; to give your feedback, click here.
+To see more details about the policy, see the FAQ section; please feel free to give us your feedback.